heikadog/zml/zml.md

 1. Ashley Kltti (@ashley6924.bsky.social) is an open zoophile.
 1. Legolas the Maned Wolf (@legolaslupus.bsky.social) is an open zoophile.
 1. Yokonovish (@yokonovish.bsky.social) is an open zoophile.
-1. vladimir makarov (@ghuulishh.bsky.social) is an open zoophile.
 1. Fluff Xing (@emokonekoyasha.bsky.social) is an open zoophile.
 1. Claws (@clawswork.bsky.social) is an open zoophile.
 Though they don't say it on Bluesky, they moderate for a public Telegram group called Zoo Furs Unity, in which they admitted to being a zoophile in January 2025: (1: <https://archive.today/oruLI> / 2: <https://archive.today/ljvJD>).
 1. Dreamer_Puppy (@dreamerpuppy.bsky.social) is an open zoophile.